Chart Color Schemes

 Ashburton's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Ashburton's health metrics closely match national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
-Common health conditions are seen at a standard level across both young and old age cohorts.
-Private health cover is exceptionally high, with approximately 69% of the total population (5,853 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.
+Ashburton's health metrics sit close to national benchmarks, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+A fairly standard level of common health conditions is seen across both young and old age cohorts, and the rate of private health cover is exceptionally high at approximately 69% of the total population (5,853 people).
+This compares to 56.7% across Greater Melbourne and a national average of 55.7%.

-The most common medical conditions are asthma and mental health issues, affecting 7.6% and 7.0% of residents respectively.
-72.6% of residents declare themselves completely clear of medical ailments, similar to the 72.6% in Greater Melbourne.
-Working-age residents have low chronic condition prevalence.
-The area has 18.6% of residents aged 65 and over (1,586 people), higher than the 15.1% in Greater Melbourne.
+The most common medical conditions in the area are asthma and mental health issues, impacting 7.6% and 7.0% of residents, respectively, while 72.6% declared themselves as completely clear of medical ailments compared to 72.6% across Greater Melbourne.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 18.6% of residents aged 65 and over (1,586 people), which is higher than the 15.1% in Greater Melbourne.
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health